diegochagas/videos/README.md

 # react-youtube-api
 Test with React using the Youtube Api to show videos.
-After start, the access for this test is on http://localhost:8080/.
+After install all the dependences and start, the access for this test is on http://localhost:8080/.

 With this api, you can made researchs for whatever video that you want from Youtube.